Living with cats

 1

-Unless you witness the exact moment when your cat falls and hurts itself it can be difficult to determine that the animal is injured, especially if not paying special attention to certain signs and behaviors of the cat.
+Unless you witness the exact moment when your cat falls and hurts itself, it can be difficult to determine that the animal is injured, especially if you're not paying special attention to certain signs and behaviors of the cat.

 The signs that your cat has broken its leg or has a major injury in the leg are: